jeffhandley/strickland/packages/strickland/README.md

 import validate, {every, required, minLength} from 'strickland';

 const mustExistWithLength5 = every([required(), minLength(5)]);
-const result = validate(mustExistWithLength5, '1234', {message: 'Must have a length of at least 5'});
+const result = validate(mustExistWithLength5, '1234', {
+    message: 'Must have a length of at least 5'
+});

 /*
 result = {